Mhsalameh/storefront/README.md

   - a user can view product details
   - a user can can view items in the cart
   - added cart reducer to handle all cart states
+- phase : 3
+  - connected to api
+  - added thunk middleware to handle api calls
+  - created update function to increase/decrease inventory of products

 ## [Pull Request](https://github.com/Mhsalameh/storefront/pull/3)